mcallsen/workchain-composer/README.md

 ```
 In [3]: wcc.create_new(name='AddAndMultiplyWorkChain')
 ```
 Creating a new workChain requires a name for the new WorkChain sub class.
-By default it will inherit for `aiida.work.workchain.WorkChain`.
+By default it will inherit from `aiida.work.workchain.WorkChain`.
 How to inherit from another base class will be shown in the second example below.
 After this we can start adding a number of components.
 In this case the inputs and outputs for the WorkChain as well as the the two methods comprising the outline

 ```